awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.rst

     PS> Install-Module -Name AWSPowerShell.NetCore -AllowClobber

 It is not necessary to run this command as Administrator, unless you want to install the AWS Tools for PowerShell Core for all users of a computer.
-To do this, run the following command in a PowerShell session that is running as Administrator:
+To do this, run the following command in a PowerShell session that you have started with :code:`sudo pwsh`:

 .. code-block:: none